 - While a criminal database search offers nationwide coverage, by no means does it include "anything and everything".
 Criminal database repositories consist of bulk records bought from government agencies by a handful of wholesale companies in the background check industry.
 Mind you, while we make every effort to procure "premium" results (Unlike others, who only purchase Department of Corrections) from the state level agencies, we also supplement with county sources.
 There are some states that just don't sell all types of lower level criminal offenses.
 You may want to read more about how criminal databases works in other questions from this page.

 - To obtain accurate results, we always recommend doing an on-site county criminal court search or ordering any of our next-day "real-time" statewide criminal searches that feed directly into state records agency (i.e. Admin Office Courts, Dept Public Safety, State Police, etc.)

-Instant criminal database vs. county courthouse search?
+USA criminal database vs. county courthouse search?

-The instant criminal searches a multi-database consisting of several sources to quickly check for any criminal related records.
+The nationwide criminal product searches a multi-database consisting of several sources to quickly check for any criminal related records.
 Aside from the obvious advantage of being instant it also offers a wider scope.
 The disadvantage is that as a database search, the records retrieved are often less detailed and not as current as an on-site county search.

 In contrast, the on-site county search because it is updated as suspects are booked and court cases are filed, has the the most current information logged.
 It also offers more detailed case information.
 However, please be aware results can take up to 72 hours to return and costs are greater with a single county search.